MercersKitchen/Music-Player-20250131-P2-github.io/Lesson Prototyping/MercersLessons/ImageAspectRatio/ReadMe Algorithm.txt

 Bigger:		x >1 	|	/ <1
 Smaller:	/ >1	|	x <1

-No mistakes: landscape to landscape or portrait to portrait

 Mistakes: landscape to portrait or portrait to landscape
 - Short story: starting bigger dimension must go to the smaller dimension